Mërgim Berisha: Fenerbahçe

 On 2 September 2021, Berisha signed a four-year contract with Süper Lig club Fenerbahçe and received squad number 11.

-Loan at Augsburg
+Loan at FC Augsburg

-On 31 August 2022, Berisha joined Augsburg on loan with an option to buy.
+On 31 August 2022, Berisha joined FC Augsburg on loan with an option to buy.

+FC Augsburg

+On 2 July 2023, Fenerbahçe announced that FC Augsburg had triggered the buy-option and acquired Berisha permanently, for a fee reported to be around €4 million.

+TSG Hoffenheim

+On 30 August 2023, Bundesliga club TSG Hoffenheim announced the signing of Berisha on a four-year contract, for a reported fee of €14 million.

+Return to FC Augsburg

+On 28 January 2025, Berisha returned to FC Augsburg on loan.

 International career

 On 7 October 2019, Berisha received a call-up from Germany U21 for the friendly match against Spain U21 and 2021 UEFA European Under-21 Championship qualification match against Bosnia and Herzegovina U21.
 Three days later, he made his debut with Germany U21 in a friendly match against Spain U21 after coming on as a substitute at 46th minute in place of Janni Serra.

 On 17 March 2023, he received his first official call-up to the German senior national team for the friendlies against Peru and Belgium.

 Personal life

-Berisha was born in Berchtesgaden, Germany, to Kosovan parents from Suva Reka.
+Berisha was born in Berchtesgaden, Germany, to Kosovo Albanian parents from Suhareka.